-The sixty-fourth author interview on TBPL Off the Shelf went live today.
-This time I interviewed C.C.
-Benison about his nom de plume, writing mysteries, why he likes editing books, too.
+The sixty-sixth author interview on TBPL Off the Shelf went live today.
+This time I interviewed Armand Garnet Ruffo about his love of form and genre, writing creative biographies, and his new book Treaty#.
 You can find the interview here!

 Happy New Year’s!
 It’s that time of year again – time to look at the goals I set for myself last year and set new goals for this year.
 Last year, my goals were: